Heuristic Evaluation & Redesign: Myfitnesspal

 Severity Scale

 Our severity scale ranged from cosmetic issues (the app’s version of a bad hair day) to usability catastrophes that need fixing before release.
-In short, not every design flaw is a life-or-death matter, but some feel like they are.

 Heuristic passed: